arwells-research-group/sigma-order-core/README.md

 ## 2. Key Theoretical Pillars

+These pillars define geometric constraints shared across all DFT applications.
+Individual systems differ in dynamics, but not in the admissible phase-space structure imposed by the dual-frame projection.

 ### 2.1 Winding Sector Selection
 Quantization is a topological requirement.
 For a motion-trajectory to project stably into the S-frame, it must satisfy a winding condition on the compact T-frame manifold.
 This governs the discrete energy levels of atomic orbitals and the quantized fluxoids in superconductivity.